RikJansenTU/FontysInternship/Project_3/AI_Finetuning_Research.md

  First Finetune on eg PSV shirt, then use user photos to further finetune

 ### Conclusion and Implementation
+Objective comparison between the results different fine-tuning methods is difficult; there hasn't been much research performed into their differences, and because their results are images it's hard to make meaningful distinctions.
+Because of the relatively long training times, especially on my own PC, it's also difficult to set up prototypes to do testing myself.

+There are some other considerations to take into account, however.
+While Dreambooth seems to be able to produce the best all-round results, its large file sizes make it a bad fit for my application.
+Having to store a 2 GB file for every user would be highly impractical.
+The concensus about hypernetworks seems to be that they produce universally worse results than the other methods, which means they can be removed from consideration.
+That leaves textual inversion and LoRAs, the differences between which are much harder to quantify.
+Some report better general results when using the latter, whereas the former is sometimes considered to be better at reproducing people.
+Embeddings can easily be combined, for example allowing for the addition of both a specific sports jersey and a person's face to a single model.
+LoRAs are quicker to train, which is a great advantage, but the process will still take at least a few hours.

 Implementation: attempted, but very difficult to do programmatically -> use automatic1111
 Do inference in software, more proof of concept